 From reviewing the figure below which demonstrates the revenues each year over the entire analysis period for BDHR, it is evident that the revenues for the passenger railway are much smaller compared with the freight revenues.
-Average annual revenues are \$0.20M for passenger rail, compared with \$36.5M for freight rail.
-Freight rail therefore makes up 99.5% of total revenues for the BDHR.
-This is as expected, although the freight revenues are treated as constant in real terms and therefore the increase over the timeline from around \$28M to \$49M is primarily due to inflation.
+Average annual revenues are \$0.20M for passenger rail, compared with \$58.2M for freight rail.
+Freight rail therefore makes up 99.7% of total revenues for the BDHR.
+This is as expected, although the freight revenues are treated as constant in real terms and therefore the increase over the timeline from around \$43M to \$77M is primarily due to inflation.

-It is clear from comparing these values with the operational costs that the revenues do not completely offset the operational costs of the railway and therefore will require a financial intervention to ensure that the project is financially affordable.
+It is clear from comparing these values with the operational costs that the revenues do in fact offset the operational costs of the railway and is therefore affordable over the operational phase of the railway.
+However, with the negative total project NPV, BDHR will still require a financial intervention to ensure that the project is financially affordable across the entire project lifecycle.

-The total NPV value of BDHR for the revenue's totals \$(338.4)M with \$(336.7)M accounting for freight.
+The total NPV value of BDHR for the revenue's totals \$(538.1)M with \$(536.5)M accounting for freight.

-Figure 12-6: Base Case BDHR: Total Revenues, Undiscounted
+Figure 12-6: Base Case BDHR : Total Revenues, Undiscounted